-9Throughout, we refer to the latter case as the advertising regime for concreteness.
+&lt;sup>6Throughout, we refer to the latter case as the advertising regime for concreteness.
 But what's important for our analysis is that the firms rely on some means other than prices to generate revenue.
 Besides ads, this could include, for instance, selling consumers' data.